forsooth/Turing-Machine/doc/README.txt

 but it was a character other than 'L' or 'R'.

 -------------------------------------------------------------------------------
-Errors which are specified by the COMP-170 Turing machine spec, but are not treated as such by this program:
+Errors which are specified by the class Turing machine spec, but are not treated as such by this program:
 -------------------------------------------------------------------------------